 Whether in your house, your garden or their natural habitat, we all like to see plants flourishing and looking their best.
 Lush green leaves of different shades and varied shapes are one of the most enjoyable aspects of plants.

-As always prevention is better than cure and taking good care of your plants is the best way of ensuring they stay healthy.
+As always, prevention is better than cure; taking good care of your plants is the best way to ensure they stay healthy.

 If you notice the leaves on one of your plants beginning to curl up, you know there is a problem.
-Curling leaves can be a sign of various different problems and it’s important you find the root cause of it as soon as possible in order to rectify it and restore your plant to good health.
+Curling leaves can be a sign of various problems, and it’s important you find the root cause of it as soon as possible to rectify it and restore your plant to good health.

 Why do plant leaves curl upwards?